makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

     └── storm
 ```

 On a side-note: notice the `.no_install.freckle` marker file.
-This does a similar thing than the `.no_stow.freckle` one, it prevents `frecklecute` from 'stowing' that particular folder.
+This does a similar thing than the `.no_stow.freckle` one, it prevents `frecklecute` from installing the (folder-name-based) application for that particular folder.

 #### Encrypted config files

 There's not all that much to tell about this, except that I put most of my semi-private files in the `sec` usage profile and added their names to the [.gitattributes](https://github.com/makkus/dotfiles/blob/master/.gitattributes) file of the repository.

-Having this is a bit of a nightmare, because I can't use any of the files (particularly the `gpg.conf` one) before 'unlocking' the repository.
+Using this setup is a bit of a nightmare, because I can't use any of the files (particularly the `gpg.conf` one) before 'unlocking' the repository.
 Which is kinda hard to do automatically as it needs a key passphrase, or my Yubikey pressed.
 Since I haven't really figured out how to best handle this, I still do this part manually.
 And I don't 'stow' the `dotfiles/sec/gnupg folder automatically.
 I do, however, automatically import my gpg key and give it 'ultimate' trust.
 For how that is done, read the next section:

 #### Additional provisioning tasks